irohalab/mira-resource-indexer/README.md

 requirements: Postgres >= 9.5

-Indexer can be configured to different modes: dmhy, Bangumi.moe
+Indexer can be configured to different modes: dmhy, Bangumi.moe Database can be configured two modes: postgres, mongo

 ## For Dmhy

 set the following environment variable.

 - INDEXER_MODE what mode this indexer will work at. should be 'dmhy' for this case.
+- DB_MODE for databse instance, default is `mongo`
-- DB_HOST host for postgres instance, default is `localhost`
+- DB_HOST host for database instance, default is `localhost`
-- DB_PORT port for postgres, default is 5432
+- DB_PORT port for database, default is 5432
-- DB_USER user for postgres access, default is `process.env.USER`
+- DB_USER user for database access, default is `process.env.USER`
 - DB_NAME database name, default is `dmhy_indexer`
 - DB_PASS password for postgres access, default is 123456